TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 * This is an API written in Flask framework and acting as middleware.
 It's designed and implemented to perform several functions:
     - Receive field containing IP from logstash
     - Check if the received IP was cached already
-        - If yes, immediately returns the cached data to logstash
+        - If yes, immediately return the cached data to logstash
         - If not, make an API call to IPinfo to get the data of received IP, then store the received data in cache for configured period to reduce amount of API calls to IPinfo
     - Handle race condition when writing to cache for each IP being processed
     - Handle simultaneous requests